auryreyes/create-azure-virtual-machine/README.md

 - Check “Licensing” box
 - Click “Review + Create” -> “Create”

+Be sure to remember your username and password.
+Your virtual machine will show up in your resource group once your deployment is completed.

 <p>
 <img src="https://i.imgur.com/lS7Vh9E.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>